 The FMU is in the Miri Division, Sarawak.
 The FMU's Gerenai (previously Silat) camp lies some 156 km by road from Samling's Tuyut log pond.
 (Right click here to access Map A - FMU location).
-It has a gross area of 148,305 ha of which 5.9% (8,794 ha) is within the NakanKalulong Protected Forest; 35.4% (52,490 ha) lies within the Tapang-Baiong Protected Forest and a further 19,694 ha lies within the proposed Ang Moh Protected Forest.
+It has a gross area of 143,583 ha of which 6.1% (8,696 ha) is within the Nakan Kalulong Forest Reserve; 34.5% (49,526 ha) lies within the Tapang-Baiong Protected Forest and a further 19,694 ha lies within the proposed Ang Moh Protected Forest.
 The balance of the FMU is State land some of which is occupied by kampongs which have mainly been excluded from the proposed protected forest areas.
+As stated in Second Schedule of Tapang-Baiong Protected Forest Notification 2002, the permanent inhabitants shall have the rights to continue the traditional activities of fishing, hunting and collecting of minor jungle produce within the area for personal and domestic use only, but it shall be an offence to clear high forest except with the authority of the Director of Forest.
 (Right click here to access Map B - Legal status)